 Do I Need Drugs To Stop Abusing Alcohol?

 There are several sedative medications that a physician will prescribe if you need medical detox from alcohol.
-Understanding your drug abuse history is key to know which, if any, medication should be used.
+Understanding your drug abuse history is key to know which, if any, medication is necessary.
 This is a particular part of the detox process and must be supervised by a medical physician.
 Along with your medical doctor, your treatment team will be comprised of psychological clinicians as well.
 This team will work with you to create a complete detox and treatment plan.

 What Is The Best Way To Detox From Alcohol?